 Secure your boxes together using glue and tape.
 You may want to individually cover each box before securing them, especially if you want to distinguish the different compartments using different colors or designs.
 Or, if the boxes are very similar in size and shape, it may be easier to secure them all first and wrap the boxes together.
 To get nice finished edges, fold paper over your box cuts and secure inside each box.

-To finish, use colored tapes or other trims to make decorative boarders.
+To finish, use colored tapes or other trims to make decorative borders.
 Give your child the opportunity to further decorate with stickers or other embellishments.
 Finally, create labels for your boxes and/or files to put and keep everything in ABC order!